 Reports state that a new “invisible bar code” technology is being tested which aims to make recycling easier.

 The world’s biggest brands, including the likes of Nestle, PepsiCo and P&G along with others, have already chipped in to digitally sort out recyclable from non-recyclable waste.
-They were brought together by the Ellen MacArthur Foundation, a charity that aims to speed up the transition to a circular economy and better recycling separation process improvements.
+The Ellen MacArthur Foundation, a charity aiming to accelerate the transition to a circular economy and improve recycling separation processes, brought them together.

 The idea is that the packaging – which is covered in invisible bar codes – are sorted out in factories by the machinery available there.
 By scanning the “invisible bar codes” found in the packaging, the database contained in the machinery intelligently sorts out the materials that can be recycled – and hugely boosts the recycling separation process.

 As stated by Dr Ravi Sharma of Digimarc, “The bar code technology allows accurate identification of every package.
 So that then allows the industry to address some of the biggest problems they are facing.”According to Dr Sharma, the bar code technology is currently 90 per cent accurate, which is already excellent for its initial stages.

-Thankfully, people are now coming up with ways on how to remove – or at least reduce – pollution in the environment.
+Thankfully, people are now coming up with ways how to remove – or at least reduce – pollution in the environment.

 Both people and technology play a huge factor in this and improving the recycling separation process.
 Countermeasures have been made already to ensure that recycling becomes easier, therefore lessening the waste that goes into landfills.

-Although the initiative is well-appreciated, humans, with the help of technology, still have a long way to go for it to have a positive impact on Earth.
+Although well-appreciated by all walks of life, humans, with the help of technology, still have a long way to go for it to have a positive impact on Earth.